assafsauer/Istio-Security-Mesh-Automated/README.md

 # Istio-sec-automation

-The idea behind this repository is to automate Netoworkpolices and ISTIO Authorization in parallel.
+The idea behind this repository is to automate Microsegmentation/networkpolicies and ISTIO Authorization based on ISTIO Logs.

 so its simple of that: